-- Real-time streamflow in the ACF basin are currently in the normal to low range.
+- Real-time streamflow in the ACF basin are currently in the high to much below normal range.

-- Lower portions of the ACF Basin are currently ranked as below normal flow for the 7-day average streamflow.
+- The ACF basin is currently ranked as normal flow for the 7-day average streamflow.

-- 28-day average streamflow for the Chattahoochee River are currently in the normal range.
+- 28-day average streamflow for the Chattahoochee River are currently in the normal to much above normal range.

-- 28-day average streamflow for the Flint River are currently in the normal range.
+- 28-day average streamflow for the Flint River are currently in the above normal to much above normal range.

-- Real-time groundwater levels across the ACF basin range from much above normal to low, with the majority of stations in the normal range.
+- Real-time groundwater levels across the ACF basin range from low to high, with most stations in the normal range.

 - 1 Month Streamflow forecast - Normal